zio/zio-prelude/docs/functionalabstractions/concretetypes/index.md

 ### Inverse

-The `Inverse` abstraction further builds on the `Identity` abstraction with the concept of an inverse operation.
+The `Inverse` abstraction further builds on the `Identity` abstraction with the concept of an inverse to the combining operation.

 ```scala
 inverse(a, a) === identity
 ```

-Whereas the combining operation adds structure the inverse operation removes structure, so that combining any value with itself using the inverse operation removes all structure and just returns the identity element.
+Whereas the combining operation adds structure the inverse operation takes it away, so that combining any value with itself using the inverse operation removes all structure and just returns the identity element.

+Defining the inverse as a binary operator rather than a unary operator like this allows us to define an inverse operation even for types that do not have inverse values.

-Subtraction would be an example of an inverse operation with addition being the combining operation and zero being the identity element.
+For example subtraction would be an inverse operation with addition being the combining operation and zero being the identity element.
+And we can define it on the natural numbers as well as the integers.